 Patients who have schizophrenia tend to sleep at any point during the day or night.
 Scientists believe this is caused by a delayed melatonin release that shifts the circadian rhythm.
 When it comes to inconsistent sleep volume, patients typically don’t get enough sleep on a daily basis.
 Sometimes they are prone to insomnia, and sometimes they oversleep.
 Sleep problems also occur as a side effect of the strong medications they are taking.

 In order to treat schizophrenia, psychiatrists use the first generation of antipsychotics, but also some atypical ones, such as clozapine, olanzapine, and quetiapine.
 The last three mentioned have positive effects on sleep, and typically help schizophrenic patients to sleep longer.
-Some medications help to improve their slow-wave sleep, while some increase REM latency, similar as SSRI drugs help people with depression.
+Some medications help to improve their slow-wave sleep, while some increase REM latency, similar to SSRI drugs help people with depression.
 CBT can also aid in alleviating the psychotic symptoms of schizophrenia.

 Bipolar disorder affects around 3% of US citizens.
 People suffering from this condition experience severe mood swings in behavior, energy, and mood.
 These swings also affect their sleep.
 If the person is in a state of mania, they will be full of energy and sleep very little.
 Even if they go long hours without snoozing, they won’t feel the need to sleep.
 When it a state of depression, the patient will probably experience hypersomnia or oversleeping.
 Irregular sleep patterns are also common in both states.
 Apart from the mentioned, bipolar disorder patients may also struggle with sleep apnea.
 Sleep-disordered breathing can sometimes spark another manic episode or make it hard to deal with episodes of depression.
 Whatever sleep issues these patient experience, it makes it generally more difficult to handle the symptoms of bipolar disorder.